 For over three decades, he was in complete control of all the decisions made in communist Romania.
 Posing as a rebel of the communist world to get funding and attention from the US, Ceausescu had life and death power in Romania and no moral or fear of God stopped him from using it.

-He invented the President function for himself and awarded his ignorant, evil and revengeful wife, Elena, with the third position in the state, although she was de facto the second most powerful person of Romania and the most detested one.
+He invented the President’s function for himself and awarded his ignorant, evil, and revengeful wife, Elena, with the third position in the state, although she was de facto the second most powerful person of Romania and the most detested one.
 Even the party members hated and despised her.
 So bad that leaving her in charge in the days of the 1989 Revolution led to their betrayal by the army and the party.

 While posing in humble and down to earth people, Nicolae and Elena Ceausescu lived in ostentatious contrast to the values they were preaching and the lack of space and basic resources the Romanian people were enduring.
-Their top-secret residence was off the radar and off limits because the communist ideology of equality came with a stunning indoor swimming pool, a spa, thousands of dresses, a cinema room and much more.
+Their top-secret residence was off the radar and off-limits because the communist ideology of equality came with a stunning indoor swimming pool, a spa, thousands of dresses, a cinema room, and much more.
 Some were more equals than others in communist Romania.

 The home of the dictatorial couple from 1965 until their execution in December 1989, Ceausescu Mansion was, in fact, built for the first communist leader, Gheorghe Gheorghiu Dej, who didn’t get to use it during his life.

-Located on one of the most expensive streets in Bucharest, Primaverii, in a neighborhood where only the most trusted party member had their residences, the mansion also known as Primaverii Palace hides more history than we can possibly imagine.
+Located on one of the most expensive streets in Bucharest, in a neighborhood where only the most trusted party member had their residences, the mansion also known as Primaverii Palace hides more history than we can possibly imagine.

-The original construction was enlarged for the Ceausescu family and decorated with luxurious furniture, original Iranian carpets and many paintings of important Romanian artists like Dumitru Ghiata, Octav Bancila, Camil Ressu, hand-made tapestries that decorate entire walls and expensive porcelain vases.
+The original construction was enlarged for the Ceausescu family and decorated with luxurious furniture, original Iranian carpets, and many paintings of important Romanian artists like Dumitru Ghiata, Octav Bancila, Camil Ressu, hand-made tapestries that decorate entire walls and expensive porcelain vases.
 The most impressive space, the swimming pool hall, is an enormous mosaic puzzle created in two years by artists Olga Porumbaru and Florin Parvulescu.

-Decorated and organized according to the preferences of Elena Ceausescu, the house is a declaration of power represented in this case through ample spaces ornate with expensive furniture in a time when most Romanian were living in small and overcrowded communist apartments known also as ‘matchboxes’.
+Organized according to the preferences of Elena Ceausescu, the house is a declaration of power represented in this case through ample spaces ornate with expensive furniture in a time when most Romanian were living in small and overcrowded communist apartments known also as ‘matchboxes’.

-Luckily enough, but also with the help of the armed guards, the former Primaverii Palace survived almost intact in the violent days of the Romanian Revolution.
+Luckily enough, but also with the help of the armed guards, the former residence survived almost intact in the violent days of the Romanian Revolution.
 It’s today a unique place to visit in Romania, one you shouldn’t miss if you want to know more about the perverted values of the communist regime in Romania.